 Low back pain is also associated with uterine disorders, urinary tract infections, and renal diseases.

 Lower backache can be a prodromal symptom in fistula in ano, sciatica, gouty arthritis, hernia, and emaciation disorders.
 Pain is confined to the lower part of the spine, especially the lumbar region or lumbosacral region.
-In cases of secondary pain, there is usually a history of injury or fall associated with the lower back pain.
+In cases of secondary pain, there is usually a history of injury or fall associated with the lower back.

 First, have your doctor check all your objective and subjective parameters: CT scan, X-ray, MRI, and blood tests.